Andreisgl/ACZ_UTF-16_string_decoder/README.md

   Must be the first program to be run.

 ## ACZ_line_swapper.py:
   Reads/modifies the previous folder text sections.
-Choose whether to work with the speaker names or radio lines.
   MODES:

     0 - Read: Reads the unpacked folder and export contained text (names or lines) to a .txt file